Engineering Note

 };

-This separation makes it easier to change logic without affecting other parts of the system.
+This separation makes it easier to change business rules without rewriting API routes or UI components.

-API routes should only orchestrate calls.
-They should not contain heavy logic.
+API routes should orchestrate requests and responses.
+They should not contain heavy business logic, database details, or repeated validation rules.

 export async function GET(req: Request) {